Migrating from GOV.UK PaaS

 cf delete-service

 .
-For example to delete a postgresql backing service see Delete a PostgreSql service - notify the GOV.UK PaaS team using the support form to tell us that you have removed all your apps and services from the organisation and that you want to receive a final bill.
-Please specify the name of the Cloud Foundry organisation that you wish to decommission, the name of the service and the date the service is decommissioned
+For example to delete a postgresql backing service see Delete a PostgreSql service - notify the GOV.UK PaaS team using the support form to tell us that you have removed all your apps and services from the organisation/space and that you want to receive a final bill.
+Please specify the name of the Cloud Foundry organisation that you wish to decommission, the name of the service and the date the service is decommissioned (You can also notify us of any spaces you have decommissioned.
+We'll check on our side if there's any leftover services.)

 This will prevent your account accruing any more charges.